 Coronavirus and your investment

-This content was updated on 24th August to add more details on how we’re supporting borrowers and changes to our risk market categorisation.
+This content was updated on 4th January to clarify how we’re supporting borrowers.

 We are living through uncertain times with things changing every day and through this we're doing everything we can to protect your investment.
 We'll be updating this blog to keep you posted on our activities.